Frequently Asked Questions About Hymenoplasty

 - Abnormal bleeding which may lead to blood clot formation is very seldom noted and occurs in 1 out of 100 surgeries.
 Because of the use of small dissolving suture this may lead to the risk of post-operative complication such as bleeding from the surgical wound, possibly caused by walking or other activities.
 In this connection Aspirin and other anti-coagulant drugs should be avoided at least 10 days before and after the scheduled surgery.

-- After the Hymenoplasty procedure, you may have abnormal vaginal discharge or curd like discharge as a result of vaginal fungi, possibly following taking antibiotic to avoid postoperative infection and needing anti-fungal medication.
+- After the surgery, you may have abnormal vaginal discharge or curd like discharge as a result of vaginal fungi, possibly following taking antibiotic to avoid postoperative infection and needing anti-fungal medication.

 - This is a minor medical procedure that usually takes only an hour at the most.
-You would be able to return to work the following day.
+You would be able to return to work within 2-3 days.

 - You will remain with us for one day.
 The swollen area will settle down and the discomfort or pain will decrease.
 You may be advised not to have sexual intercourse for 3 to 6 months, until the area has completely recovered.

 What is the recovery time after the Hymenplasty?

 - It can take approximately 6-8 weeks or more.
 You may find any attempts at sexual intercourse very painful.
 It would perhaps be wise to not attempt it until healing is complete (8-12 weeks after surgery).